Helping Families at TGP

 "TGP started off as a support system, but over the course of our journey it became much more.
 The staff did an amazing job of helping me through my chaos, but even more importantly was what they provided my children - normalcy and support.
 We found community and support.
 I don't know how may family and I could have made our journey without The Gathering Place." - Participant

 Programs at The Gathering Place combine art, discussion, play and fun.
-Connect with us today by reaching out to Adelle Gates, MA, CCLS at 216-455-1523 or gates@touchedbycancer.org.
+Connect with us today by reaching out to Taylor Buss, MSW, LISW-S at 216-455-1527 or buss@touchedbycancer.org.